Warren Buffet and Bill Gates, two of the world’s richest men, were both interviewed on separate occasions and asked the exact same question.

 The apprentice of Robert Greene, Ryan Holiday has become one of the leading voices in the modern stoic movement.
 His book The Obstacle is the Way, lays out a simple and easy to understand translation of stoicism and it’s applications in the modern world.

 This book has garnered the attention of many A-list individuals including the “Governator” Arnold Schwarzenegger, LL Cool Jay, and James McGee, and has quickly become a cult classic in the world of personal growth.
-If you want a simple framework for living your best life, The Obstacle is the Way might be one of the most important books that you ever read.
+This is one of the great books for men and will teach you how to create simple framework for living your best life, The Obstacle is the Way might be one of the most important books that you ever read.

 22. Scaling Up (Rockefeller Habits 2.0) by Verne Harsh